-The Vice President facilitates communication among members of the HSC and between the HSC and the Honors Program.
+The Vice President facilitates communication among members of the HSC and between the HSC and the University Honors Program.
 He or she prepares meeting agendas, takes and distributes minutes to the rest of the committee, and assists the President, as necessary.

 Service Chair and Committee

-This chair and committee work to increase student engagement with annual Honors Program service events, including food drives, Special Olympics, Relay for Life, and any other service projects chosen by the HSC and the Honors Program student body.
+This chair and committee work to increase student engagement with annual Honors Program service events, including food drives, Special Olympics, Relay for Life, and any other service projects chosen by the HSC and the University Honors Program student body.

 First-Year Experience and Retention Chair and Committee

 This chair and committee organize the Honors Peer Mentor program and serve as peer mentors, host the opening welcome social held on the Saturday of Connections week, and hold other community-building events throughout the year.
-They also consult regularly with first-year student representatives to make sure that the Honors Program is meeting their needs and understanding their concerns.
+They also consult regularly with first-year student representatives to make sure that the University Honors Program is meeting their needs and understanding their concerns.